 Indicate if this application includes a randomized controlled trial.
 Refer to the funding opportunity on specific requirements for randomized controlled trials for the program to which you are applying.

 In order to carry out the proposed research in this application, is an exemption from Health Canada under Section 56 of the Controlled Drugs and Substances Act required?

 Indicate if your proposed research is such that an exemption from Health Canada under Section 56 of the Controlled Drugs and Substances Act (CDSA) will be required.
 Consult the Department of Justice website for details regarding Section 56 of the CDSA and the Health Canada website for details regarding obtaining an exemption under Section 56 of the CDSA.

-Does this application propose research involving Aboriginal people?
+Does this application propose research involving Indigenous Peoples?

-Indicate if your application proposes research involving Aboriginal people.
+Indicate if your application proposes research involving Indigenous Peoples.
 This information will be used for statistical purposes only.
-Any questions or comments may be sent to the Aboriginal Ethics Guidelines mailbox at firstname.lastname@example.org.

-Applicants whose proposed research will involve Aboriginal People, please consult Ethics of Health Research Involving First Nations, Inuit and Métis People.
+Applicants whose proposed research will involve Indigenous Peoples should consult Ethics of Health Research Involving First Nations, Inuit and Métis People.

-Please describe how sex and/or gender considerations will be considered in your research proposal.
-If your study includes sex (biological) and/or gender (socio-cultural) considerations, then describe how they will be considered in your research proposal (limit of 2000 characters).
+- If yes, describe how sex and/or gender considerations will be considered in your research design (limit of 2,000 characters).

-Provide keywords to describe your research project, the techniques and the methodologies it will employ, and the areas of interest.
+Provide keywords to describe your research project, the techniques and the methodologies it will employ and the areas of interest.